Approved by the Faculty Senate in Spring 2019

 - Prejudicial: A final course grade assigned by resorting to standards different from those that were applied to other students in that course.

-Within five business days, the appeal committee will consult with the student and instructor, review the evidence, and forward to the associate dean a written final determination of whether the committee affirms the final grade in the course or requires its recalculation by the course instruction, with chairperson oversight.
+Within five business days, the appeal committee will consult with the student and instructor, review the evidence, and forward to the associate dean a written final determination of whether the committee by a majority vote affirms the final grade in the course or requires its recalculation by the course instructor, with chairperson oversight.
 This determination will be based on whether there is evidence that the final grade was determined in an arbitrary, capricious or prejudicial manner.
 After the instructor submits to the chairperson the recalculated grade, the chairperson will document the nature and date of any changes and forward the documentation to the associate dean.
-The associate dean will notify the student, instructor, and chairperson of the final resolution and if applicable, notify the registrar's office of the recalculated grade.
+The associate dean will notify the student, instructor and chairperson of the final resolution and if applicable, notify the registrar's office of the recalculated grade.

-If the instructor who assigned the final grade is unavailable because he/she is no longer a Quinnipiac University employee, the above process begins with the chairperson.
+If the instructor who assigned the final grade is no longer a Quinnipiac University employee (and therefore unavailable), the above process begins with the chairperson.

 If a student does not receive a final course grade by the date grades are due, but on a later date, the student may submit a completed written grade appeal request form to the course instructor, with a copy to the department chairperson, within the fifth business day after the date on which the grade is posted or the hold on the student’s record is cleared.